dinilbose/tessipack/docs/source/Installation.rst

 tessipack
 ---------

-First lets update the pip package before proceeding for installation of tessipack.
+First, let's update the pip package before proceeding with the installation of the **tessipack**.

 .. code-block:: bash